Juan-Jones/earnonlinemoney/content/blog/how-to-make-money-on-fiverr.md

 ## How to Make Money on Fiverr

-Before you can successfully monetize a Fiverr account, you should [learn how to start freelancing]({{< relref "how-to-start-freelancing" >}}).
+Before you can successfully [begin your freelance career]({{< relref "how-to-start-freelancing" >}}) on Fiverr, you need to learn the ins and outs.
+Consequently, you can earn income quickly when you monetize a Fiverr account.
 Here are 10 ways to earn income on Fiverr:

 ### 1. Create a Compelling Profile